BardicDefense/purple-hack/README.md

 ## Wilderness Random Encounters

 One check for wandering monsters is made each day.
 The chance of an encounter depends on the type of terrain being traversed.
-If a party has one or more members with Fieldcraft for that hex's terrain type, add 1 to the roll.Wandering monsters are encountered 2d6 x 30' away.
+If a party has one or more members with Fieldcraft for that hex's terrain type, add 1 to the roll.
+Wandering monsters are encountered 2d6 x 30' away.
 If both sides are surprised, this is reduced to 1d4 x 30'.

 If the party spends the night in the wilderness, an additional random encounter check is made.
 If an encounter occurs, the referee randomly rolls to see on whose watch (if any) the encounter takes place.